How AI Visibility Monitoring Works: From Scan to Weekly Proof

 The final step is reporting.
 Good monitoring gives you proof: score movement, mentions gained or lost, top competitor gaps, and the few actions most worth doing next.

 The best signal set is small but defensible.
-You do not need a hundred vanity metrics.
-You need the few signals that explain whether your brand is becoming more recommendable in AI answers.
+You don't need a hundred vanity metrics — you need the few signals that explain whether your brand is becoming more recommendable in AI answers.

 A generic AI-readiness score tells you whether your site is prepared in theory.
 Competitor gap monitoring tells you whether you are winning in practice.
 Those are different questions.